 The ALRC strives to be a law reform agency at the leading edge of internationally recognised best practice.
-Within the current budget, the ALRC maintains an average staffing level of 12 and has the capacity to work on two inquiries at any one time.
+Within the current budget, the ALRC maintains an average staffing level of 10 and has the capacity to work on two inquiries at any one time.

-The ALRC will work on two inquiries in 2020-21, the first on judicial impartiality and the second on principled based regulation of financial services.
-The former will be completed in financial year 2021-22 (30 September 2021) and the latter in financial year 2023-24 (30 November 2023).
-In August 2019 the ALRC's Religion Inquiry was placed in abeyance by the Attorney-General whilst the Government pursued its Religious Freedoms Bill.
+The ALRC will work on two inquiries in 2021-22, the first on judicial impartiality and the second on principled based regulation of financial services.
+The former will be completed by 30 September 2021, or two months from delivery of the High Court of Australia's judgment in Charisteas v Charisteas and Ors (Case P6/2021), whichever is later.
+The inquiry into principled based regulation of financial services will be completed in financial year 2023-24 (30 November 2023).
+In August 2019, the ALRC's Religion Inquiry was placed in abeyance by the Attorney-General whilst the Government pursued its Religious Freedoms Bill.
 The timing of the ALRC's active engagement in this inquiry is therefore dependent on the Government's legislative program.